-- Use FWS and NOAA Fisheries-designated critical habitat layers when available. - Use the National Hydrography Dataset for mapping water bodies to create aquatic avoidance areas. - Use FWS, NOAA Fisheries, and Forest Service species population and designated critical habitat information for occupied sites http://cdb.fs.usda.gov/content/dav/fs/NFS/Collaboration/FireRetardantEIS/2010%20EIS%20Project%20 Record/EIS_Avoidance_Maps.
-Avoidance areas include the following:
+- Use FWS and NOAA Fisheries-designated critical habitat layers when available. - Use the National Hydrography Dataset for mapping water bodies to create hydrographic avoidance areas. - Use FWS, NOAA Fisheries, and Forest Service species population and designated critical habitat information for occupied sites.

 At this time all national forests and grasslands that have affected TEPCS species have completed this mapping.
-These protocols will be used for annual updates and will revise the template as appropriate.
+These protocols will be used for annual updates are specified in further detail below.